 - Rake watermelon mixture with a fork.

-- Serve immediately or return to freezer until ready to serve.
+- Serve immediately or return to the freezer until ready to serve.